breezy-weather/breezy-weather/docs/HOMEPAGE.md

 You also have an Edit button that lets you access different options, such as:
 - Reorganize main screen (applies to all locations)
 - (Current location only) Change location service
-- (Manually added locations only) Set location as resident city
 - Change main weather source or secondary weather sources (air quality, allergens, precipitations minute by minute, alerts)